ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 7fd9ff
 ~~~

-The oblivious request resource then constructs a response:
+The oblivious encapsulation resource then constructs a response:

 ~~~ http-message
 HTTP/1.1 200 OK